 (Reference document: ECE/TRANS/WP.15/AC.1/2021/23/Rev.1, annex I)

+Current 6.8.2.3.1 becomes 6.8.2.3.2.

-In the new 6.8.2.3.2, add the following title: “Type approval”.
+6.8.2.3.2 (as renumbered), Add the following title: “Type approval”.

 Amend the first paragraph to read as follows:

-“The competent authority shall issue in respect of each new type of tank-wagon/tank vehicle, demountable tank, tank-container, tank swap body, battery-wagon/battery-vehicle or MEGC a certificate attesting that the type, including fastenings, which has been examined, is suitable for the purpose for which it is intended and meets the construction requirements of 6.8.2.1, the equipment requirements of 6.8.2.2 and the special conditions for the classes of substances carried.”
+“The competent authority shall issue in respect of each new type of tank vehicle, demountable tank, tank-container, tank swap body, battery-vehicle or MEGC a certificate attesting that the type, including fastenings, which has been examined, is suitable for the purpose for which it is intended and meets the construction requirements of 6.8.2.1, the equipment requirements of 6.8.2.2 and the special conditions for the classes of substances carried.”

 After: “The certificate shall show”, add: “in addition to the items listed in 1.8.7.2.2.1”.